Rep. Scalise shot in Virginia

 Washington (CNN)Rep. Steve Scalise was shot Wednesday morning in Alexandria, Virginia, a House colleague told CNN, in what sources are calling an apparent "deliberate attack."

-Rep. Mo Brooks told CNN he was on deck at a practice for the congressional baseball team when the shooting occurred.
-Scalise, a member of the House Republican leadership as the majority whip, appeared to have been shot in the hip and it appeared two Capitol Hill police agents were shot, Brooks added.
+The shooting took place at a practice for the GOP congressional baseball team.

+Scalise, a member of the House Republican leadership as the majority whip, appeared to have been shot in the hip and it appeared two Capitol Hill police agents were shot, according to Rep. Mo Brooks, who told CNN he was on deck when the shooting occurred.

 According to both congressional and law enforcement sources, the shooting appears to be a "deliberate attack."

 Alexandria police said earlier Wednesday they were responding to a "multiple shooting" in the city.
-The tweet also said the suspect is in custody "and not a threat."
+A tweet also said the suspect is in custody "and not a threat."
 CNN has reached out to Capitol Hill police for details.

+The President is monitoring the situation, the White House said in a statement.

+"The Vice President and I are aware of the shooting incident in Virginia and are monitoring developments closely," President Donald Trump said in a statement.
+"We are deeply saddened by this tragedy.
+Our thoughts and prayers are with the members of Congress, their staffs, Capitol Police, first responders, and all others affected."

 Brooks said there were a number of congressmen and congressional staffers lying on the ground, and at least one of them was wounded.
 The Alabama Republican said he used his belt as a tourniquet to help one of the victims.